oubiwann/lcmap-system/docs/source/includes/_api_gen.md

 # The Python client automatically logs you in upon instantiation, so there is
 # generally no need to manually authenticate.

-# Should you ever wish to do so, you may call the following method:
+# However, should you ever wish to do so, you may call the following method:
 client.auth.login(username="alice", password="secret")
 ```